Russell, Minnesota

 Russell is a city in Lyon County, Minnesota, United States.
 The population was 348 at the 2020 census.

 History

 Russell was platted in 1888, and named for Russell Spicer, the son of the settler credited with bringing the railroad to the community.
 A post office has been in operation at Russell since 1889.
 Russell was incorporated in 1898.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.97 sqmi, of which 0.91 sqmi is land and 0.06 sqmi is water.

 The Redwood River flows through the city.

 Minnesota State Highways 23 and 91 are two of the main routes in the community.

+Education

+Russell is served by the combined Russell-Tyler-Ruthton school district, commonly known as RTR.